 With that being said, any person born in Ecuador, or any person born to an Ecuadorian Citizen, can/will automatically qualify for Ecuador Citizenship by Birth or through Parents.

 Please note though that there is no such thing as obtaining Ecuador Citizenship by Investment.
-First you must become a Permanent Resident of Ecuador and wait the above mentioned 3 years.
+First you must become a Resident of Ecuador and wait the above mentioned 3 years, in order to do so.

 Ecuadorian Citizenship Benefits